dsjove/3DPrinterCam/README.md

 ## Code Status:

 ### PrinterCam.nio
-The serial reads for the commands are fine for protoype but need to be more robust
+TODO: serial reads for the commands are fine for protoype but should be more robust

 ### Globals.h/cpp camera_pins.h
 Junk Drawer.
 This is where the hardware defines reside.

 ### Camera.h/cpp
-At some point in the future we will need to expose camera properties for custom config.
+TODO: expose camera settings and flash for external control

 ### Storage.h/cpp
-At some point in the future we will need to read files to web server.
-Needs some code cleanup.
+TODO: test other things than just the SD Card
+TODO: file listing for web

 ### AVI.h/cpp
-Close AVI crashes :-( Code can still use a bit of cleanup.
+TODO: max frames compare fails

 ### WifiConnection.h/cpp
 Unused right now.
 Will enable wifi and time configuration.